-Talk to your child about encouraging some guests to donate to a chosen charity of your child’s in lieu of a birthday present.
+Talk to your child about encouraging some guests to donate to a charity chosen by your child in lieu of a birthday present.
 You’d be surprised at how generous people can be when they feel like they are doing something charitable themselves, and even more so when the request for that charitable act has come from a child!

 This is one that is obviously very easy to do for babies and much younger children as they wouldn’t know any different, but if it becomes an annual thing that just ‘happens’ in your family then your child won’t ever feel like they’re losing out.

-If you have any other ideas for how to teach children to be charitable then share them in the comments below.
+If you have any other ideas for how to teach children to be charitable we'd love to hear them so share them in the comments below.